orion3dnan2/BuildInspectionMonitor1/replit.md

 Sessions are stored in files (`storage/framework/sessions/`) rather than the database to avoid potential connection issues during development.

 ### Role-Based Access Control
-The system uses a simple two-role system:
+The system uses a combination of middleware and policies:
-- `admin` - Full access to all features including settings and user management
-- `inspector` - Can view, search, create records, and generate reports
-- `AdminMiddleware` restricts access to admin-only routes (settings, user management)
+- `AdminMiddleware`: Restricts access to admin-only routes

-## Recent Changes (December 2025)

-- Simplified role system from 3 roles (admin/supervisor/user) to 2 roles (admin/inspector)
-- Removed complex permission system with 68 permissions across 15 modules
-- Simplified user model with fields: name, username, password, role, rank, office
-- Removed administrative system modules (departments, employees, attendance, leave requests, documents, correspondences)
+- `RoleMiddleware`: Allows multiple roles (e.g., `role:admin,supervisor`)
-- Streamlined routes and middleware
+- `RecordPolicy` and `UserPolicy`: Fine-grained authorization checks